Enalean/tuleap-documentation-en/languages/en/user-guide/project-admin.rst

 can save on your local disk or directly open in Excel or any other spreadsheet of your choice.
 No particular setting is required in most cases.
-Nevertheless, you can change the CSV separator and the date format (see ?) if the default one doesn't correspond with your Excel version  [#f2]_.
+Nevertheless, you can change the CSV separator and the date format (see :ref:`preferences`) if the default one doesn't correspond with your Excel version  [#f2]_.

 Importing CSV Files in MS-Access